deepaksood619/deepaksood619.github.io/docs/technologies/apache/airflow/parallelism.md

 Both Airflow Pools and Celery Queues are powerful tools for managing task execution in Airflow, and they can be used together to achieve efficient task distribution and resource utilization.

+## Airflow Pool vs Celery Worker Pool

+### Default Pool in Airflow

+- **Purpose**: Limits the number of tasks that can run concurrently across all DAGs and tasks within an Airflow instance.
+- **Scope**: Controls task-level concurrency within the Airflow environment by managing the number of task slots.
+- **Configuration**: Managed through the Airflow UI or configuration files; default is 128 slots but can be customized.
+- **Use Case**: Ideal for controlling resource allocation and preventing resource contention for tasks within Airflow.

+### Celery Worker Pool

+- **Purpose**: Manages the distribution and execution of tasks across multiple worker nodes in a distributed environment.
+- **Scope**: Operates at the worker node level, handling task execution distributed by the Airflow scheduler.
+- **Configuration**: Configured via Celery settings, including the number of worker processes and their concurrency.
+- **Use Case**: Essential for scaling task execution horizontally by adding more worker nodes, enhancing fault tolerance and scalability.

 [Airflow concurrency essentials — Restack](https://www.restack.io/docs/airflow-knowledge-airflow-concurrency-guide)

 [FAQ — Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/faq.html)